mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Questioner:** Okay.
 The second point...

-**Katagiri Roshi:** That the truth is ancient mirror – what that place is like.
+**Katagiri Roshi:** That the truth is [the] ancient mirror – what that place is like.
 That is the first point.

 **Questioner:** What that place is like.